Benign Overfitting in Multiclass Classification: All Roads Lead to Interpolation: Proofs of main results

 For the last equality in Equation~\eqref{eq:Vidya}, we used the fact that the ratio $H/G$ of two independent standard normals follows the standard Cauchy distribution.
 This completes the proof. \end{proof}

 \textbf{Bounding the survival and contamination terms.}~Next, we provide characterizations of $\SU(\Deltahat_{c_1,c_2},\Deltabold_{c_1,c_2})$ and $\CN(\Deltahat_{c_1,c_2},\Deltabold_{c_1,c_2})$.
 We abbreviate these by $\SU_{c_1,c_2}$ and $\CN_{c_1,c_2}$ respectively for brevity.
 These characterizations address two new aspects of the MLM: the multiclass setting, and label noise generated by the logistic model.
-We start with the characterization of survival. \begin{lemma}[Survival terms] There exist positive universal constants $L_1,L_2,U_1,U_2$ such that
+We start with the characterization of survival. \begin{lemma}[Survival terms] There exist positive universal constants $L_1,L_2,U_1,U_2, C$ such that

-Above, $c(k) > 0$ is a fixed strictly positive constant that depends on $k$ but not on $n$. \end{lemma} Lemma~\ref{lem:sumulticlass} constitutes a nontrivial extension of Lemma 11 of~\cite{muthukumar2021classification} to deal with intricacies in the new pairwise-difference signal vector and the covariate-dependent label noise induced by the MLM.
+with probability at least $1 - Ck^3 e^{-C\sqrt{n}}$.
+Above, $c_k > 0$ is a fixed strictly positive constant that depends on $k$ but not on $n$. \end{lemma} Lemma~\ref{lem:sumulticlass} constitutes a nontrivial extension of Lemma 11 of~\cite{muthukumar2021classification} to deal with intricacies in the new pairwise-difference signal vector and the covariate-dependent label noise induced by the MLM.
 Its proof is provided in Appendix~\ref{sec:lemmasumulticlassproof}.

-Next, we provide an upper-bound characterization of contamination. \begin{lemma}[Contamination terms] There exist universal positive constants $U_3,U_4$ such that
+Next, we provide an upper-bound characterization of contamination. \begin{lemma}[Contamination terms] There exists a universal constant $C_k$ that depends only on $k$ such that